ThinkRedstone/Campaign/gods.md

 The lawful neutral god of dying light.
 About the gentle end of things, the light of the setting sun.

-Symbol: a setting blue sun.
+Symbol: A crescent turned on its side to look like the setting sun.

 ## Sraqtat